google/osv-scanner/docs/experimental.md

 ## Offline mode

 OSV-Scanner now supports offline scanning as an experimental feature.
 Offline scanning checks your project against a local database instead of calling the OSV.dev API.
-Local copies of dependencies are not required because version comparison is done using Go-based implementation of each ecosystems version specificiation.
-OSV-Scanner does not callout to dependency managers when using `--experimental-local-db` or `--experimental-offline` flags.

 ### Specify database location